 - Can develop new knowledge.

-There are also high costs for set up and recruitment of participants and staging the event that need to be considered before choosing this option and the formal nature of the tool can restrict impartiality.
+There are also high costs for set-up and recruitment of participants and staging the event that need to be considered before choosing this method and the formal nature of the tool can restrict impartiality.

 - Choice of an effective facilitator is critical to the success of the conference.

-- The process of panelist selection can be difficult.
+- The process of panellist selection can be difficult.
 Stakeholders’ analysis must be undertaken to predetermine who are the relevant groups.
 This will ensure that representation from the relevant groups is achieved.

 - Need to draw citizens for panels that are representative and from a wide range of backgrounds rather than members of the community who are usually present in participatory processes.